-Paul of BrandFX would also recommend that, when attaching accessory items, such as ladder racks, air compressors, welds, etc., that bolts be augmented with backing plates and/or fendor washers in order to spead the direct load out over the laminate.
+Paul of BrandFX would also recommend that, when attaching accessory items, such as ladder racks, air compressors, welds, etc., bolts be augmented with backing plates and/or fender washers in order to spread the direct load out over the laminate.
 "Pinpoint load of the composite material would be an incorrect method of attaching an accessory, which may result in damage," he said.

 ADVANCED HIGH-STRENGTH STEEL

 "While high-strength steel (HSS) is currently the standard for truck cabs, new generations of advanced high-strength steel (AHSS) can provide weight savings of up to 25 percent and maintain strength for passenger safety at minimal incremental cost," said Fulton of the DOE.
 "First generation AHSS is currently finding applications throughout the passenger and heavy-duty vehicle industries.
 Third generation AHSS is in development but may be able to further reduce weight while providing high strength, high stiffness, and low cost."

 The NTEA's Johnson added, "You can get some pretty significant weight reduction, because high-strength steel can be thinner and thus lighter than conventional steel, yet retain structural rigidity.
 Repairability is also good, and, while the cost is more than conventional steel, it's cheaper than aluminum."

 "You still have some of the corrosion issues with high-strength steel that you do with conventional steel," Johnson warned.
 "You have to make sure it's treated properly for corrosion."